R134a in the new refrigeration units by Intarcona6y93we4obo

 Nowadays, the most decisive factors to choose a good refrigerant are:

 - Legal feasibility: the refrigerant must have a low GWP and must be a safe one (type 1: non-toxic, non-flammable)

 - Practical feasibility: the cooling system must be technically feasible, without high sophistications.

 - Economic feasibility: the refrigerant must have an affordable price

 With respect to first factor, the current legislation sets out requirements to be met by the refrigerant, in terms of GWP, safety and load limitation.
 It has to be taken into consideration that a low GWP is at odds with the refrigerant flammability (e.g. pure HFOs, which have a low GWP are slightly flammable), so in practice new choices have arisen, but not all of them are valid.
 The R134A, type 1, having a GWP of`1300, is approved for stationary cool systems up to 40kW.

-The practical feasibility respects to the possibility of applying the refrigerant to low-complex cooling systems, by using materials and components available in the market at competitive prices.
-For example, the CO2 seems to be the definitive solution, but it enables however technical complexities that in practice make it non feasible for small size cooling units.
+The practical feasibility respects to the possibility of applying the refrigerant to low-complex cooling systems.
+For example, the CO2 seems to be the definitive solution, but it enables however technical complexities that in practice make it non feasible for small size units.
 On the other hand the R134A allows usual refrigerant components and well as working under moderate pressures, which facilitates its applications to cooling systems.